What is deprecation?

 - All function parameters should be removed

-- The content of the PHPDoc should be removed, leaving only the deprecation notice and redirect information.
+- The content of the PHPDoc should be removed, leaving only the @deprecated tag with the notice and, optionally, the replacement information.
 This includes all @param, @return, and other tags, as well as the description.